Meet the Founder

 Evelyn Kessler's family is originally from the Democratic Republic of Congo (DRC); she was born in Amherst, NY.
-Her family left Western, NY in 1986 to return to the DRC after her father obtained his Ph.D. in Education from the University at Buffalo.
-She left the DRC in 1994 when the Genocide turmoil in neighboring Rwanda began to trickle into the Congo.
-She was fortunate to have left before the war was in full swing and traveled to Paris, France for High School then to Buffalo, NY in 1997 to continue her education.
-She obtained her Bachelor's in Business Administration degree from Medaille college.
+Her family left Western, NY in 1986 to return to the DRC where she lived for eight years.
+In 1994, when the Genocide turmoil in neighboring Rwanda began to trickle into the Congo, Evelyn moved to Paris, France where she attended High School before moving back to Buffalo IN 1997 to continue her education.

 "We have all heard the saying that it takes a village to raise a child, my goal is to help people see that we live in a global village therefore when we help these disadvantaged children get educated and become self-sufficient, it benefits them and all of us in the long run."

 Evelyn asks you to join her in giving a Hand Up (not a Hand Out) to the children International Child Advancement supports.

 If you would like to make a donation to ICA, please do so here: Click to Donate!